Information for Researchers

 Any research wishing to use the registry must be submitted to the Registry Steering Committee.
 This board is made up of doctors, scientists and patient organisation representatives.
 Data will only be released after approval is given by Registry Steering Committee.
 It is not within the remit of the registry to provide ethical or scientific review of research but the Committee may ask to see evidence that such review has been carried out by the appropriate bodies.

-If you are interested in conducting research internationally then please contact TREAT-NMD (email@example.com).
-All myotonic dystrophy registries share the same core dataset allowing them to act as a single resource for information and research.
+If you are interested in conducting research internationally then please contact TREAT-NMD (firstname.lastname@example.org).
+All DM registries affliliated to TREAT-NMD share the same core dataset allowing them to act as a single resource for information and research.
 TREAT-NMD is experienced in coordinating registries on global level (www.treat-nmd.org/registries).